 The important role of soil moisture for the environment and climate system is well known.
 Soil moisture influences hydrological and agricultural processes, runoff generation, drought development and many other processes.
-It also impacts on the climate system through atmospheric feedbacks.
+It also impacts on the climate system through atmospheric feedback.
 Soil moisture is a source of water for evapotranspiration over the continents, and is involved in both the water and the energy cycles.
-Soil moisture was recognised as an Essential Climate Variable (ECV) in 2010.
+Soil moisture was recognized as an Essential Climate Variable (ECV) in 2010.

 The CCI Soil Moisture project produces:

 - Annually algorithmically updated global climate data record of soil moisture spanning over 40 years.

 - 3 separate soil moisture products derived from active, passive and combined (active + passive).

 - 14 public releases to date, each updated with new sensors and extended time series.

 The dataset ingests soil moisture datasets derived from the sensors listed in the figures below.
 In particular, the following datasets are used (at ESA CCI SM v08.1):

 - ASCAT-A, -B and -C data are generated through the HSAF soil moisture project which can be accessed on the EUMETSAT HSAF soil moisture website.
 At v08.1, version H119/120 of the data record is ingested.